-The remaining portion of the population in the County relies on Great Lakes Energy and Consumers Energy to meet their electrical needs.
+The remaining areas of the County rely on Great Lakes Energy and Consumers Energy to meet their electrical needs.
 In order to better facilitate future growth and reliable service in Emmet County, new lines and substations may need to be installed.

 Although the Village of Mackinaw City does not operate an electrical distribution system, it does help in the generation of power.
 Taking advantage of the traditionally strong winds coming off the lake, in 2001 two wind turbine generators were installed in the Village at the Wastewater Treatment Plant.
 The turbines are privately owned and utilize a land lease from the Village.
 Together they generate enough electricity to power about 600 homes for a year.
-The power generated by the turbines is sold to Consumers Power Company and distributed to customers throughout Michigan.
+The power generated by the turbines is sold to Consumers Power and distributed to customers in Michigan.

 Natural gas service is provided by DTE Gas Company to certain communities (mostly the urbanized areas) in the County.
-Propane gas or home heating oil delivery service is available to areas without access to natural gas.27
+Propane gas or home heating oil delivery service is available to areas without access to natural gas.

-The locations of natural gas and petroleum pipelines were described in the section in this plan pertaining to oil and gas accidents.
+The locations of natural gas and petroleum pipelines in the County were described in the section of this plan pertaining to oil and gas accidents.